tjguk/networkzero/docs/design-questions.rst

   [**UPDATE**: We're now using the x-platform netifaces module as an external dependency to determine all local IP4 addresses.
-We're also allowing the :func:`nw0.address` function to take a wildcard IP so that, for example, you could specify that you want a command in the 192.168.1.* network without knowing exactly which one you're currently bound to.]
+We're also allowing the :func:`networkzero.address` function to take a wildcard IP so that, for example, you could specify that you want a command in the 192.168.1.* network without knowing exactly which one you're currently bound to.]